ToposInstitute/RelationalThinking-Book/_sources/chp6-dpo.md

 </br>

-The `Replace with` has an edge between vertices 1 and 2.
-Since this edge is exclusive to `Replace with` (`overlap` does not have this edge between 1 and 2), this edge will be added to the host graph.
+The `Replace` has an edge between vertices 1 and 2.
+Since this edge is exclusive to `Replace` (`overlap` does not have this edge between 1 and 2), this edge will be added to the host graph.
 Computing the pushout, precisely does this to the pushout complement!

 ```{image} assets/Ch6/add-example-1.png
 :alt: Whoopsy!